 The pericardium is a structure that encases the heart, a sturdy structure made out of a double wall of tissue.
 The function of the pericardium is to hold the heart in a permanent place within the chest and give the heart protection.
 The outer layer of the pericardium is referred to as the parietal pericardium, and the serous pericardium is the inner layer of the structure.
 The myocardium is the middle portion of the outer wall, and these muscles are what causes the contraction of the heart, contracting upon reception of electrical impulses from the sinoatrial node.
 The endocardium is the inner portion of the outer wall, and the endocardium is what contacts the blood in the heart.

-The heart’s atrioventricular valves are structures which join the atria and ventricles of the heart together.
+The heart’s atrioventricular valves are structures that join the atria and ventricles of the heart together.
 This group of valves is comprised of the tricuspid valve and the mitral valve.
 Beyond this, there is a structure referred to as the aortic valve which separates the left ventricle and the aorta.
 In a similar fashion, the pulmonary semilunar valve functions to keep the right ventricle and pulmonary artery separate from one another.
 The muscles of the heart hold onto the valves thanks to heartstrings or the chordae tendinae.

 Pumping Blood Through The Body